What is The Monkey Cage?

 - which research findings you will bring to bear on this topic

 - how your post will change public or policymakers’ perceptions on this topic

 Decisions about Monkey Cage contributions are made by a board of editors all of whom are political scientists with expertise in various areas.
-We are supported by two professional editors who edit posts and manage the site.
+We are supported by professional editors who edit posts and manage the site.

 - We do not publish traditional op-eds or editorials that advocate for political parties, candidates, or public policies.